tddiaz/hubpay-task/README.md

 ```
 make build-with-tests
 ```
-*Note*: The tests includes integration tests running iwth embedded PostgresDB using container, so make sure docker is running.
+*Note*: The tests includes integration tests running with embedded PostgresDB using container, so make sure docker is running.

 ### Test Container Issues
 In Mac OS, If you encounter an error saying 'docker environment is not available' even though docker is running,